TomStockmans/CoolQuoteRegistrationSystem-1/README.md

 Add `192.168.99.100:27017` as a new connection, _et voila_, happy querying.

+As an alternative, you can also install [RoboMongo](https://robomongo.org/)

 ## Serving static content
 We are now only serving static content, and therefore we don't need an `IndexController` anymore.